(Okay, I admit it… this post is WAY overdue.)

 So upon attending DevLearn, you can guess how dismayed I was about the lack of breadth regarding session topics… it seemed as though every other session was about social media.
 Perhaps the conference should have been named SoMeLearn.

 I believe this was my fourth DevLearn conference — I live nearby so it’s not difficult to attend — and I’d have to say this one felt the lightest when it came to the Dev part of DevLearn.
 There were so few hands-on technical sessions that I had a hard time finding them.
 I know I’m not the only person who felt this way, as a number of folks confided similar sentiments.
-Chad Udell, one of this year’s presenters (probably the best technical session I attended) had [link no longer available]:
+Chad Udell, one of this year’s presenters (probably the best technical session I attended) said [link no longer available]:

 [T]he conference wasn’t all rainbows and unicorns for me.
 There are some real underlying problems I have with the conference’s overwhelming love affair with Social Media or Web 2.0 or whatever you may want to call it. […] Do we really need 5-6 sessions about “Leveraging Twitter in your Learning Organization”? […] Given that Mark Oehlert so masterfully managed the Social Learning Jam as a dedicated area for discussion about using Social Media for learning in the eneterprise, it seems a tad silly to have so many concurrent session on the topic.